Prerequisites for installing Configuration Manager sites

 Sysadmin on the instance of SQL Server that hosts the site database

-When Configuration Manager setup finishes, both the user account that runs setup and the site server computer account must retain sysadmin rights to SQL Server.
-Don't remove the sysadmin rights from these accounts.
+When Configuration Manager setup finishes, the site server computer account still needs sysadmin permissions to SQL Server.
+Don't remove the SQL Server sysadmin permissions from this account.

-If you're installing a new child primary site below a central administration site, you need the following additional rights:
+If you're installing a new child primary site below a CAS, you need the following additional permissions:

-Administrator on the server that hosts the central administration site
+Administrator on the site server that hosts the CAS

-Role-based administration rights within Configuration Manager that are equivalent to the security role of Infrastructure Administrator or Full Administrator
+Role-based administration permissions within Configuration Manager that are equivalent to the security role of Infrastructure Administrator or Full Administrator

 Use the correct installation source files, and run setup from that location.
-For information about the correct source files to use to install different types of sites, see Options for installing different types of sites.
+For information about the correct source files to use to install different types of sites, see Prepare to install site: Options for installing different types of sites.

-The site server must have access to updated setup files from Microsoft, in one of the following ways:
+The site server needs access to the latest setup files from Microsoft.
+Use one of the following methods:

 Before you start the install, download and store a copy of these files on your local network.
 For more information, see Setup Downloader.

-If a local copy of these file isn't available, the site server must have internet access.
+If a local copy of these files isn't available, the site server needs access to the internet.
 It downloads these files from Microsoft during the installation.
 For more information, see Internet access requirements.

 The site server and site database server must meet all prerequisite configurations.
 Before starting Configuration Manager setup, manually run Prerequisite Checker to identify and fix problems.